joeblew999/pb-stack/.github/README.md

 **User** is person that uses the final Software Product.
 They are utilising the code that the Operator build.

+**Single sourcing** in data refers to using a single source of information to generate multiple outputs or documents, rather than creating separate content for each need.

 ## Philosophy

 The system is designed so that the same code can be used by Developers, CI / CD ( in github ), Operators ( on cloud or on premise ), Users.